MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/faq-channel-integration-framework.md

 ### Is it possible to integrate custom messaging channel providers?

 Yes, you can integrate custom messaging channels using Direct Line bot.
-More information: [Integrate your your own custom channel: Direct Line](../../customer-service/bring-your-own-channel.md)
+More information: [Integrate your own custom channel: Direct Line](../../customer-service/bring-your-own-channel.md)

-### Is it possible to view the existing channel providers from Channel Integration Framework 2.0 model-driven app?
+### Is it possible to view the existing channel providers from Dynamics 365 Channel Integration Framework 2.0 model-driven app?

-No, you'll have to navigate to Channel Integration Framework 2.0 from app profile manager to view your existing channel providers.
+No, you'll have to navigate to Dynamics 365 Channel Integration Framework 2.0 from app profile manager to view your existing channel providers.
 More information: [Configure channel provider using app profile manager](v2/configure-channel-provider-app-profile-manager.md)

 ## Dynamics 365 Channel Integration Framework 1.0